P.O. BOX 966

 Auxiliary members are spouses of members who have “gone west”, and pay no dues.

-Associate members are not helicopter pilots but are interested in helicopters and our organization.
-They also do not pay dues since they have no vote in the membership meetings.
-Associated Members must be sponsored.
-Please include your sponsors name on your application.
-Use the “Print Form” below.
+Associate members are not helicopter pilots but are interested in helicopters and our organization, they also do not pay dues since they have no vote in the membership meetings.

 Graduates of the USAF Helicopter School who are active duty Air Force members, who are serving in the Air National Guard, or are members of the Air Force Reserve, and are Company Grade Officers, will have their membership fees waived.
 The waiver is in effect until the member is promoted to O-4 or no longer serves in one of the mentioned components.
 See the Membership Form below.